 It has happened to all of us.

 We are active, and then we get injured.

-Because we are injured, we can’t exercise or do the active things we enjoy.
+Because we are injured, we can’t exercise or do the physical activities we enjoy.

-This leads to weight gain and slowing down of our injury recovery.
+This consequently leads to weight gain and prolongs our injury recovery time.

-Today, I have an article for you from Shane McDavid on what you can do about this.
+Today, I have an article from Shane McDavid on what you can do about this.

-Below, Shane has an article for you on ways you can prevent weight gain after an injury.
+Below, Shane shares ways you can prevent fat gain after an injury.

 Rick Kaselj, MS